AkoZ/nft-image-generator/README.md

 ## About
-Python Notebook in Jupyter that will generate a series of unique images using a collection of layers.
+Python Notebook in Jupyter that will generate a series of unique images using a collection of layers. then seems to be evaluated here : tuto: https://dev.to/victorquanlam/nft-images-generator-using-python-jupyter-notebook-1ec7

 ## Getting Started
 1. Install [Python](https://www.python.org/downloads/)